Luvu182/travis/README.md

-# LuxBot - Vietnamese Executive Assistant with Long-Term Memory
+# Travis - Vietnamese Executive Assistant with Long-Term Memory

 AI-powered chatbot with long-term memory using mem0, designed for Telegram and Lark Suite group chats.